egnyte/egnyte-dotnet/readme.md

 # Egnyte.NET

-A .NET SDK for integrating with Egnyte API.
+A .NET SDK for integration with Egnyte API.

 ## Setup

-To get started with Egnyte.NET, we recommend you add it to your project using NuGet.
+To get started working with Egnyte .NET SDK, we recommend you to add it to your project using NuGet.

 To install `Egnyte.Api`, run the following command in the Package Manager Console: